The 9 Best Books to Learn Russian Successfully

 Most Comprehensive Book

-Russian for Dummies is a comprehensive option because it covers all of the important topics to get you conversational.
+Russian for Dummies is the most comprehensive option in this list because it covers all of the important topics to get you conversational.
 It focuses on grammar, frequently used words, and how to handle common situations.
-This book is a great resource for learning tricky subjects like verb conjugations, different tenses, and the Cyrillic alphabet.
+With this book, you can learn tricky subjects like verb conjugations, different tenses, and the Cyrillic alphabet in a simple yet clear way.
+Unlike other books in this list, you don’t have to complete the lessons in order to understand the following chapters.
+This book uses a cross-reference system to help you find where to go next or the right place to start.

 Russian Tutor